Simplifi-ED/install-pipx/README.md

+A bash script to install pipx on diffrent linux distros.
 > [!NOTE]
-The script check if python3.7 is already installed otherwise it install will the specified version
+The script check if python 3.7 is already installed otherwise it install will the specified version.
+Also, if os openssl version less than 1.0.2 , script will auto install openssl version 3 before compile python3.

 ## Make file executable
 ```